Stratification-based Instrumental Variable Analysis Framework for Nonlinear Effect Analysis: The second `S': Scalar-on-function and scalar-on-scalar model

 \subsection{Parametric inference}

 In this section, we focus on the basic model, $ Y = h(X) + U $.
-Inference methods for more complex model scenarios are provided in the Appendix.
+Inference methods for more complex model scenarios are provided in Appendix F of the Supplementary Materials.
 We use our main text to focus on the estimation task for the effect intensity $h'(x)$ or/and effect function $h(x)$.
-The linearity test is instead introduced in Appendix \ref{linearity_test}.
+The linearity test is instead introduced in Appendix E of the Supplementary Materials.

 In the parametric scenario where the effect shape is assumed to be a linear additive combination of given basis functions, with weights to be estimated, the scalar-on-function regression can be transformed into a traditional regression without functional variables.
 Specifically, suppose that